zephraph/notes/Obsidian/Plugins.md

 Obsidian has a really rich plugin ecosystem.

-- uploadChanges